 Making Play Limitless – Music in Open Ended Play

-The benefits for children engaging in open ended play are numerous.
-Allowing for self-directed exploration and repetitive behaviours gives children the chance to experiment and consolidate their learning.
-Open ended resources support this creativity, while resources that are made for purpose have a fixed outcome – a large cardboard box can be a car, a shop, a spaceship.
-A puzzle will always be a puzzle.
-While it has it’s own educational benefits, it will only ever be one thing.
+The benefits for children engaging in open-ended play are numerous.
+Allowing for self-directed exploration and repetitive behaviors gives children the chance to experiment and consolidate their learning.
+Open-ended resources support this creativity, whilst resources that are made for a purpose tend to have a fixed outcome.
+For example, a large cardboard box might be a car, a shop, a spaceship, whereas a puzzle will always be a puzzle.
+Whilst these kinds of fixed play resources have their own educational benefits, they can—for the most part—only ever be one thing.

-Open ended play encourages children to use their imagination, improvise and play with no limitations and no expected outcome.
-It is an outlet for a stream of continuous thought development and expression.
-Open ended play links directly with the Early Years Foundation Stage, allowing practitioners to observe children using a multitude of skills – for example creating props to support role play or investigating shape, space and measure.
-These observations also link to the Characteristics of Effective Learning fostering opportunities for children to create and think critically, play and explore and be active in their learning.
+Children can focus on ‘creating’ based on their inner inspiration and motivation.
+Open-ended play can be an outlet for a stream of continuous thought development and expression.
+Open-ended play links directly with the Early Years Foundation Stage, allowing practitioners to observe children using a multitude of skills, such as creating props to support role-play or investigating shape, space, and measure.
+These observations also link to the Characteristics of Effective Learning—fostering opportunities for children to create and think critically, play and explore and be active in their learning.

 Further information on the positive effects of music and the great outdoors can be found here on our website, take a look at our knowledge base which hosts articles detailing the varied benefits of musical and outdoor play and White Papers on various music, play and health related topics.